The following steps will quickly deploy a Rancher Server on AWS with a single node cluster attached.

 To initiate the creation of the environment, run

-terraform apply.
-Then wait for the following output:
+terraform apply --auto-approve.
+Then wait for output similar to the following:

 Use Rancher to create a deployment.
 For more information, see Creating Deployments.